Dirty Girls: Plot

 Later at the house, Buffy tries to motivate the terrified Potentials to accompany her when she attacks Caleb (who, meanwhile, is re-enacting scenes of his past murders with the First Evil).
 Buffy alone is confident in her plan; Giles, Spike, her friends, and the Potentials all question her decision.
 Buffy and Faith, on a recon mission, follow a Bringer through the woods.
 They discuss Faith's intentions and her recent experiences with Angel before locating Caleb's stronghold in an old winery.

 At the Summers' home, Xander directs the Potentials on the methods of attacking in battle.
 When Rona criticizes Buffy's intentions, Xander strongly defends his friend.
 Leaving Willow and Giles to stay behind to protect the more inexperienced girls, Buffy leads Spike, Faith, Xander, and the more experienced Potentials (including Kennedy, Molly, Rona, Chao-Ahn, Amanda, Diane, and several others) to the vineyard; they divide into two groups: an assault team and a back-up team.
 After an initial clash with the Bringers, Caleb appears.
 He has super-strength: he quickly knocks aside Buffy and Spike, and breaks Rona's arm.
 Xander and Faith arrive with the back-up team, but Faith is soon knocked unconscious.
 Caleb kills Diane and Molly, and Buffy orders a retreat after managing to knock Caleb down.
 Xander starts to yell that everyone needs to get out, but is then attacked himself by Caleb, who then stabs his thumb into Xander's eye.
 Spike tackles Caleb, giving them enough time to get Xander and leave the vineyard.

 Alone and distraught, Buffy leaves the injured girls and walks through the empty streets as Caleb tells the First, in Buffy's form, that their victory is imminent.

+Reception

+In 2023, Rolling Stone, ranked this episode as #50 out of the 144 episodes in honor of the 20th anniversary of the show's ending.